Blog

 Almeida & Associados is a Lisbon-based law firm offering combined expertise in immigration and tax law, making it a strong choice for applicants who want a seamless approach to both residency and fiscal compliance.

 Their team assists with every stage of the relocation process, from preparing the visa application and establishing a company to advising on Portugal’s Non-Habitual Resident (NHR) tax regime.
-The firm’s integrated service model ensures that legal and tax considerations are addressed together, reducing the risk of costly oversights.
+The firm's integrated service model combines legal and tax considerations, thereby mitigating the risk of costly oversights.

 Key Features

-• Drafting a well-structured business plan that meets Portuguese government’s financial viability criteria.
+• Drafting a well-structured business plan that meets the Portuguese government’s financial viability criteria.

 • Legal representation for family reunification cases and permanent residency transition.

-• Office in Lisbon; services in English and Portuguese.
+• Office in Lisbon; services are in English and Portuguese.

 Review Score & Recency: Limited recent independent reviews; reputation supported by long-standing practice and expertise in both immigration and tax law.